exakat/exakat-docs/Reference/Rules/Dump/ClassInjectionCount.rst

 Class Injection Count
 +++++++++++++++++++++

   Counts the number of arguments in the constructor.
+Variadic arguments are counted as one.
+The more injections in a constructor, the harder it is to use it.
+Although, the threshold for difficulty is probably quite high.

 .. code-block:: php